-Breast augmentation patients can usually return home the day of their procedure.
+After a breast augmentation procedure at our Calgary plastic surgery office, patients can usually return home the day of their procedure.
 On average, women feel discomfort for 3 to 7 days after surgery.
 Some women will require drains for a few days.
 In most cases, stitches are internal and dissolving.
 Patients generally wear a compression garment for 2 days, followed by a comfortable sports bra.
 Push-up and underwire bras should be avoided for 6 to 8 weeks.

 Breast Augmentation FAQs